espinr/quick-app-shop/README.md

 npm start #Recommendation

 # Or run the following command:
-npm server & yarn watch
+npm server & npm watch

 # Or run the following command on one terminal tab:
 npm server